buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/AttributeInfo.md

 # AttributeInfo record

-Metadata container for attributes of IFC classes
+Metadata container for the attributes of a single entity in the IfcSchema.
+Contains their name, express type definition, and some helper properties to quickly access the most important information about the type.

 ```csharp
 public record AttributeInfo